Devotions

 5. Romantic Orientation

-(And it’s not a hard rule but helpful to remember that: 2-5 can be static, fluid, evolving, etc. and 3-5 can be single or multiple as well as physical, emotional, mental, or spiritual!)
+It is not a hard rule but helpful to remember that: 2-5 can be static, fluid, or evolving, and 3-5 can be single or multiple as well as any combination of physical, emotional, mental, or spiritual!

-At FAB Church, we will never stop being advocates for equal marriage and our reasoning is based on sound, biblical theology.
+At FAB Church, we will never stop being advocates for marriage equality and our reasoning is based on sound, biblical theology.

 Pray